oceanprotocol/docs/rewards/README.md

 ## Further Reading

-Finally, if you want to continue expanding your knowledge on OCEAN token emissions, APY estimates, and get useful answers to some of the most common questions, you can read the following:
+Finally, if you want to continue expanding your knowledge on OCEAN emissions, APY estimates, and get useful answers to some of the most common questions, you can read the following:

 [Emissions & APYs](df-emissions-apys.md) will provide you will information about how OCEAN will be released over time through the Data Farming program and provide you with APY studies.